frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 There was a story of a man in Mexico many years ago who got married, and for twenty-five years of their life, they loved to go to the bullfights every Saturday afternoon.
 His wife would accompany him.
 She was not particularly interested in the bullfights, but she would go along anyway.

 But then one day, after twenty-five years, she finally said, 'Let's not go to the bullfights.
-I\'m fed up going to the bullfights.'
+I'm fed up going to the bullfights.'

 And he said, 'Okay, let's not go to the bullfights.
-Let\'s go somewhere else.
+Let's go somewhere else.
 I never really wanted to go to the bullfights anyway.'

 There was a man who knew how to keep his first love in first place.
 Because we know how, with the passage of time, it is so easy for our first love to slip into other places.
 Fifth place perhaps, or sixth, and for other things to take its place.